adamharrison/lite-xl-simplified/README.md

 ## Deviations from Lite XL

 * Large build system replaced with a 70SLOC `build.sh` and `git` submodules.
+* Removed volumunous documentation.
+* Anchorpoints for emscripten.

+## Deviation from Lite XL for Enhanced Builds

 * Compatibilty with luajit.
 * C-written tokenizer that tokenizes several orders of magnitude faster.
 * Removed explicit UTF-8 support, as tokenizer handles it implicitly.
-* Removed volumunous documentation.
-* Anchorpoints for emscripten.
-*

 ## Licenses